plone/plone.batching/plone/batching/batching.rst

   False

 You might want to display the next item count.
-This can be usefull in case the batch is not exactly divisable by the pagesize.
+This can be usefull in case the batch is not exactly divisible by the pagesize.

   >>> batch.pagenumber = batch.lastpage - 1
   >>> batch.next_item_count